York Community Stadium: Planning history

 York City had identified a preferred site for a new stadium by April 2007, but were unable to disclose the location due to confidentiality clauses.
 Despite the club failing to formally identify a site by the end of 2007, financial penalties were not incurred, as the FSIF were satisfied with the progress made.
 However, McGill said plans with the preferred site had stalled by March 2008.
 City of York Council announced its commitment to building a community stadium in May 2008, which would be used by York City and the city's rugby league club, York City Knights.

 A project board was established in January 2009, with the objective of ensuring the stadium be built by 2012.
 City councillors approved the outline business case for the stadium in June 2009, meaning officials could start searching for sites.
-Four sites were put forward to the council in June 2010, and York City favoured the option of building a 6,000 all-seater stadium at Monks Cross in Huntington, to the north of York, on the site of Huntington Stadium, which would be ready by 2014 at the earliest.
+Four sites were put forward to the council in June 2010, and York City favoured the option of building a 6,000 all-seater stadium at Monks Cross in Huntington, to the north of York, on the site of Huntington Stadium (home of the Knights), which would be ready by 2014 at the earliest.
 Mark Stead of The Press noted the advantages of this site, including the potential for land value to include, the opportunity to build health and fitness facilities and commercial interest, and the disadvantages, including a scheduled ancient monument being located on adjacent land and traffic concerns.
 In July 2010, this location was chosen by the council executive as their preferred option.

 Developers Oakgate (Monks Cross) Ltd submitted a planning application for a community stadium, for use by York City and York City Knights, and a retail park in September 2011.
 The council granted planning permission for the development in May 2012, with the stadium expected to be ready during the 2014–15 season.
 Gavin Aitchison of The Press commented that "one of York's biggest planning controversies in years finally came to a head" after the planning committee meeting that lasted over eight hours.
 Critics argued the development would damage the city centre economy, with a report by Deloitte saying the development would cost the city centre £50 million a year.
 In November 2012, construction was delayed until June 2014, for a completion date of July 2015.
 A delay to the construction of the shopping park in June 2013, caused by the discovery of protected great crested newts at the site, meant the stadium completion date was moved to January 2016.